Visitors Guide S

 Your around island tour commentary may go something like this, “On your right is the unfinished Sheraton Resort.
 Begun in 1990 it was to be Rarotonga’s premier resort but progress stopped due to a lack of funds.
 At present another large company is looking at taking over development of the resort.”
 The Sheraton chain never owned this but signed a management contract with the government.
 They have never been implicated in the web of intrigue that began with a 52 million dollar loan from an Italian bank.
 The entire behind-the-scenes happenings will never be known thanks to missing records but, in a nutshell, it may have involved the laundering of Mafia money, a debt blowout to $120 million that won’t be repaid until 2025, part control being handed to a Japanese investor who was arrested for fraud and between 10 and 20 million dollars that just ‘disappeared’ into the ether.
-In early 2004 the word ‘Hilton’ was being mentioned again (it was the buzz word in 2000, too).
-The latest rumour says that the new owners will resurrect the ruins, divert the around island road inland 2km and put in an 18 hole golf course and direct beach access for guests.
-If plans to extend the existing runway to allow direct flights from Los Angeles were approved, it may happen.
+There was a rumour that the new owners will resurrect the ruins, divert the around island road inland 2km and put in an 18 hole golf course and direct beach access for guests.
 Personally, I’d whistle in a bulldozer.

 This bar is at Aro’a Beachside Inn and featured as No3 on ’50 best beach bars on CNNGO’.

 It is a well stocked beach bar, with the lagoon just metres away and the beautiful sunsets in late afternoon.
 Quirky jam jars for cocktails is in fitting with this rustic style bar.